yuraripetskyi/shortener/README.md

 Each long URL written into DB and Id (number) of this saved instance will be converted to Base62 to make it look shorter.

-Service using PostgreSQL in docker container.
+Service is using PostgreSQL in docker container.

-Using already created short URl in case if already exist.
+If a URL has already been shortened by the system, and it is entered a second time, the first shortened URL should be given back to the user.

 You can start application using docker: